UBC-MDS/DSCI_522_Group-11_Save-The-Earth/CONTRIBUTING.md

 ensure someone from the team acknowledges it as a problem.
 If you've discovered a bug, create a related issue and demonstrate the bug with precise language.
 *  Open an Issue: You can report bugs or suggest features [here](https://github.com/UBC-MDS/DSCI_522_Group-11_Save-The-Earth/issues).
+*  Adding Description: Please add description about your suggestion and bugs need to be fixed.
+*  Addign Assignee: Plese assign the issue to the main contributor if you know who to assign, otherwise, feel free to leave it blank.

 ### Pull request procedure